SnehamayRoy/To-Do-List/README.md

 # To-do-List
-Made a to-do list using css,javascript,nodejs,ejs
+Made a to-do list web application using css,javascript,nodejs,ejs.
+Used mongoDB cloud database and deploy the application thorough hiraku server.